sst/sst/www/docs/auth.md

 })
 ```

-Let's look at the `onSuccess` callback here:
+Let's look at this in detail.

 - We've intentionally left the user look up and creation part empty.
 This'll be implemented based on how you are storing your users.
-- The `Session.queryParameter` call does a few things:
+- The [`Session.queryParameter`](#queryparameter) call does a few things:
   - It takes a `type`.
 This is the type we added to `SessionTypes` above.
   - The `properties` takes what we've defined in the `SessionTypes` and is typesafe.
   - The `user.userId` is expected to come from our internal user lookup implementation.
   - Using this, the `Session` object creates a session token encrypted using the keypairs that the `Auth` construct generates when it's first created..
   - The `redirect` URL is the frontend URL we'll be redirecting to.
-- In this example we are using `queryParameter` strategy, meaning that this request redirects to the `redirect` URL with `?token=xxx` attached to the query string. `Session` also supports the [cookie strategy](#cookie).
+- In this example we are using the `queryParameter` strategy, meaning that this request redirects to the `redirect` URL with `?token=xxx` attached to the query string.
+We could've also used [`Session.cookie`](#cookie) strategy to use cookies.

 ### Frontend requests

 Once the auth flow redirects back to the frontend with the `token`, we just need to store it.
 If we are using the `queryParameter` strategy we might want to save this in local storage.
-While for the `cookie` strategy it'll be automatically stored in the cookie.
+The `cookie` strategy on the other hand stores it automatically in the cookie.

-Now in our frontend app we can check if the `token` is stored to display that the user has signed in.

-And for any subsequent API requests, we'll pass in the `token` in the request header in this format:
+Now in our frontend app we can check if the `token` is stored and use this to display if the user has signed in.
+And for subsequent API requests, we'll pass in the `token` in the request header in the standard format:

 ```
 authorization: Bearer <token>
 ```

-And if we want to log the user out, we can just clear out the `token` from local storage or the cookie.
+Finally, to log the user out, we can just clear out the `token` from local storage or the cookie.

 ### Using the session

-For the API requests that need authentication, we'll first want to check if the `token` is passed in.
-It can be a hassle to do this in your handler and to pass this around in your application code.
+For API routes that need authentication, you'll want to check if the session `token` is passed in and is valid.
+It can be a hassle to do this and have to pass it all around in your application code.

-To make it easy to do this across your app, SST provides a `useSession` hook.
+To make it easy to do this across your app, SST provides a [`useSession`](packages/node.md#usesession) hook.

 :::tip
 The `useSession` hook can be called in any part of your API.